 Advantages of Internships

-Students receive a letter grade A through F for their internship.
-This grade is based upon satisfactory development of learning objectives, completion of academic requirements, and performance at the internship site.
+Students participating in the XX (major-specific)-495 course receive a letter grade “A” through “F” and those participating in the IN-103 Internship Certificate course receive a grade of “Pass” or “Fail.”
+Grades are based upon satisfactory development of learning objectives, completion of academic requirements, and performance at the internship site.

 When to Register for an Internship

 It is recommended that a student begin to actively research and secure an internship at least one semester before that internship is to take place.
 Students may register for an internship course upon approval from the college.